 It takes a little time to make granita (about 3 hours) but your freezer does almost all the work for you.
 You just have to prepare the syrup, purée the fruits, combine together, put in the freezer and check back on your baby every half hour.
 In between, just relax.

 Making granita is a perfect way to use overripe fruits you won’t have time to use before they spoiled.

 Just a quick tip here.
 In the recipe, you’ll see that you need to add lemon juice to the strawberries.
 So why is that?

-Adding a splash of lemon juice in your fruits will help them keep their beautiful colors.
+Adding a splash of lemon juice in your fruits will help them keep their beautiful color.
 See that bright red on the pics?
-That’s all natural, I didn’t add any food coloring agent, or use photoshop.
+That’s all natural, I didn’t add any food dye, or use photoshop.